wohali/gizzy/README.md

 `rule` style functions also accept a `name` parameter that is used to refer to the function for things like `.help` and so on.

+<h2>gizzylib</h2>
+`gizzylib` is a set of functions designed to help plugins and share commonly used functionality.
+It is placed on the python path, so modules can be imported from gizzylib by any plugin

+<h3>nlp</h3>
+The `nlp` module declares an English instance of the [spaCy](http://spacy.io/) Natural Language Processing library as `nlp.nlp`.

+It also provides functionality to access various corpora stored under `gizzylib/corpora/<setname>` as textfiles.
+This is useful for giving the bot things to say or work with.
+A random corpus can be selected via `nlp.random_corpus` which takes a corpora set name, or an individual corpus can be loaded via `nlp.corpus`.

+Random lines from a corpus can be accessed in a memory-efficient fashion via `nlp.random_line(abspath)`.

 Credit
 ------
 gizzy was originally written by Paul Davis (@davisp) for Cloudant.